Gaussian Latent Representations for Uncertainty Estimation using Mahalanobis Distance in Deep Classifiers: Additional Experiments

 \subsection{Accuracy based on prediction confidence}

 We evaluate the accuracy of prediction when selecting samples with predictive confidence above a given threshold.
 In other words, classification is performed only when the network's confidence is above a threshold.
 This is representative of real-life applications where a network's prediction is considered only when the confidence is high.
 We consider three probability thresholds: 0.50, 0.80 and 0.90.
 For all samples with predictive probability above these values, we report the classification accuracy.
-Tables~\ref{tab:cifar_acc} and \ref{tab:fmnist_acc} give the results on the test set of CIFAR10~\cite{krizhevsky2009learning} and FashionMNIST~\cite{lecun2010mnist} dataset respectively.
+Table~\ref{tab:cifar_acc} gives the results on the test set of CIFAR10~\cite{krizhevsky2009learning} dataset.

 \textbf{Results.} \method achieves the best accuracy at confidence values of 0.80 and 0.90 on CIFAR10.
-Overall, on both CIFAR10 and FashionMNIST, \method has competitive accuracy with the other approaches.
+Overall, on CIFAR10, \method has competitive accuracy with the other approaches.
 This shows that even though \method is computationally efficient, it can achieve the same level or better performance as the other methods.